sincereuk/docs/content/docs/workflows/managing.md

 ### Updating Workflows

-An overview of all your Workflows is available in your **application settings** -> **Workflows**.
-Selecting one Workflow allows you to edit its settings.
+An overview of all your pipelines is available in your **application settings** -> **Workflows**.
+Selecting one pipeline allows you to edit its settings.

 #### Updating environment variables

-Each Workflow can have its own set of environment variables, including SSH keys.
+Each pipeline can have its own set of environment variables, including SSH keys.
 You can read more about creating environment variables [here](/docs/environment-variables/index.html).